JuanOlaya/Virtual-Reality/README.md

 </p>

 ### 6. Interactive Experience
 For the video game is relevant includ the concepts of Game Design, such as: goal of the game, score, rules, awards, vivid interactive storytelling and convincing mechanics.
-Moreover, is important to enrich the experience of the video game with:
+In addition, it is important to enrich the video game experience with:

-- Non Player Characters (NPC) from [Mixamo](https://www.mixamo.com)
+- Non-Player Characters (NPC) from [Mixamo](https://www.mixamo.com)
 - Waypoints (to move characters, animals or vehicles around)
 - Textures
 - Physics Simulation